enkidevs/curriculum/lua/roblox-studio/tweening-service-i/tween-service-syntax.md

 ## Practice

-The ??? variable in the Create() paramaters of tweenservice represents the property changes that will be made.
+The ??? variable in the Create() parameters of tweenservice represents the property changes that will be made.

 - PropertyTable
 - Info